islandora-deprecated/ansible-role-crayfish/README.md

  - pgsql
  - mysql

  Depending what database you would like to use.
+If not set it defaults to _mysql_

 There are lots more configuration settings in [defaults/main.yml](defaults/main.yml)